Methodology

 • For asset availability, X-Analytics assumes that all customers have servers & applications, network, and people.

-• For inherent risk, X-Analytics multiplies threat x impact for each of the 110 risk scenario.
+• For inherent risk, X-Analytics multiplies threat x impact for each of the 110 risk scenarios.

 • For control effectiveness, X-Analytics determines control effectiveness (or countermeasure benefit) by combining maximum benefit of each control and the customer's control implementation per each of the 110 risk scenarios.